Composting is an easy and environmentally friendly solution to reduce the amount of organic waste that goes to landfills or incineration.

 To speed up the process

-You will quickly learn how to make compost.
-To improve your practice, you need to know the factors that can influence curing time (5):
+To improve and accelerate your composting, the following factors can influence the curing time (5):

 The right proportion of wet and dry matter